Springfield Armory, Model: 1888 Trapdoor Springfield, Cal: .45-7...

 |

-this item.
-You should contact the seller to resolve any questions before bidding.
+Please contact Ward's Auctions to resolve any questions before bidding.

 Auction currency is U.S. dollars (US $) unless otherwise noted. |